LifecareMonitoringSoftware/.github/README.md

 # .github
-This is a special github organization repository, for holding the organization README file.
+This is a special github organization repository, for holding the organization's README file.